-Network setup is as following:
+The network setup is as follows:

 VPC1 (with Aviatrix Gateway)

 If you want to use certificate-based authentication when establishing a Site2Cloud connection with your Palo Alto VM-Series firewall, you must do the following: